How Much Does a Double Chin Liposuction Cost?

-Unfortunately, not everyone was endowed with a chiseled jawline at birth.
+Unfortunately, not everyone was endowed with a chiseled jawline at birth, some of us have excess fat around our jawline.
 In fact, many people struggle with excess fullness beneath their chins and have undefined jaws and necklines.
-The good news is that chin liposuction can help many of those who have this problem.
+Whether due to weight gain or family history, the good news is that chin liposuction can help many of those who have this problem.
 One question that undoubtedly comes up, however, is cost.

 “How much does a chin lipo cost?” patients want to know.